as_aux_lemma => tac does the same as tac, except that it wraps the resulting expression

 Instances For

-admit is a shorthand for exact sorry.
+admit is a synonym for sorry.

 Equations